 There are major differences in the health effects of different types of carbs, so they cannot all be lumped into one group.

 One way that carbs are classified is by the terms “simple” and “complex.”
 Some people define all starch and fiber as complex carbs and all sugars as simple carbs.

 However, this definition can be confusing.
-Some starches like sweet potatoes, quinoa and legumes provide many health benefits, while other starches like refined wheat flour are associated with a myriad of health problems.
+Some starchy foods like sweet potatoes, quinoa and legumes provide many health benefits, while other starch sources like refined wheat flour are associated with a myriad of health problems.

-However, the natural sugars found in fruits and vegetables do not have the same negative effects.
+However, the natural sugars found in whole fruits and vegetables do not have the same negative effects.

 It makes more sense to define complex and simple carbs this way: